borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 +:global([data-state="hidden"]) {
 ```

 Moving on to the logic, Svelte offers [actions](https://svelte.dev/docs#template-syntax-element-directives-use-action) as a most helpful feature.
-You create the action as a function and associate it to an element through the `use:` directive.
+You create an action with a function and associate it to an element through the `use:` directive.

 ```svelte
 <script>